What is a tongue tie? CLICK HERE FOR PDF

-- Have difficulty getting a deep latch on the breast or staying attached for a full feed
+- Have difficulty getting a deep latch or staying latched for the full feed.

-- Be unsettled and seem to be hungry all the time
+- Very long feedings.
+Unsettled and seems to be hungry all the time.

-- Be gassy, fussy, or have symptoms of reflux including excessive spit up
+- Gassy, fussy, and/or symptoms of reflux including excessive spit up

-- Make a “clicking” sound as they feed – this can also be a sign you need support with the positioning and attachment of your baby at the breast
+- Make a "clicking" sound as they feed – this can also be a sign you need support with the positioning and latch of baby at the breast

 Tongue-tie can also sometimes cause problems for a breastfeeding mother.
 Problems can include: